 Human activity since the Industrial Revolution has increased the amount of greenhouse gases in the atmosphere.
 The concentrations of carbon dioxide and methane have increased by 36% and 148% respectively since 1750.
 These levels are much higher than at any time during the last 650,000 years, the period for which reliable data has been extracted from ice cores.
-Less direct geological evidence indicates that carbon dioxide values higher than this were last seen about 20 million years ago.
+Less direct geological evidence indicates that higher carbon dioxide values were last seen approximately 20 million years ago.
 Fossil fuel burning has produced about three-quarters of the increase in carbon dioxide from human activity over the past 20 years.
 Most of the rest is due to land-use change, particularly deforestation.